 In view of the fact that this bill may be required for production to HM Revenue and Customs in connection with VAT payments, we have kept to a minimum the details of work undertaken on your behalf so that confidentiality is maintained.
 If you require further details of the work carried out we will be pleased to supply the same on a separate statement.

 Payment is due to us within 14 days of our sending you a bill.
 Interest will be charged on a daily basis at 4% above Lloyds TSB Base Lending Rate from time to time from 28 days after delivery by us of the bill.

 If the matter cannot be resolved you may be able to make a complaint to the Legal Ombudsman.
 You may also have the right to have the bill Assessed by the court under sections 70, 71 and 72 of the Solicitors Act 1974.

 We shall be entitled to charge interest on the outstanding amount of the bill in accordance with Article 5 of the Solicitors (Non-Contentious Business) Remuneration Order 2009.

 Terms of Engagement

 Our complaints policy

-- We are committed to providing the highest level of service to all our clients.
+- We are committed to providing an excellent standard of service to all our We value feedback from clients greatly because it helps us to continually improve our service.
 If you are not satisfied with the level of service provided or have any other complaints, we would like to know about it as soon as possible so that we can address your concerns.